 What If I Wasn’t At A Crosswalk or I Am Partially at Fault?

 The answer is yes, you can still recover compensation for your injuries.
 This is more difficult and your amount of compensation will be reduced depending on the amount you played in causing you to be hit.
-Having an experienced personal injury attorney will be greatly helpful if you are partially at fault to factor in your comparative negligence.
+Having an experienced pedestrian accident lawyer will be greatly helpful if you are partially at fault to factor in your comparative negligence.

 What If The Driver Does And Hit and Run?